Abd al-Zahra

 Abd al-Zahra (عبد الزهرة) is a male Arabic given name.
 The name is built from the Arabic words Abd, al- and Zahra, and means Servant of Zahra.
 It is commonly associated with Shi'ites, who especially revere Fatimah Zahra.
-The name is forbidden for Sunnis, who may not use any names implying servitude to anything besides God.
+The name is considered taboo, if not outright forbidden forbidden for Sunnis, who may not use any names implying servitude to anything besides God.
 It may refer to: